Send the link below via email or IMCopy

 It seems like there has been an increase in the number of teen driving accidents in the past several years.
 After further investigation, it appears that teens who text while they drive were responsible for the increase in traffic accidents.
 Fortunately, launching a media campaign explaining this problem has helped to bring awareness to teens.
 In addition, passing laws to restrict texting while driving may also be help to decrease these accidents.

-Transition words that signal Problem and Solution text structure:
+Transition (or signal) words that signal Problem and Solution text structure:

 as a result